-Here’s why you should attend as well as some tips on the best things to do in San Miguel de Allende during the San Miguel Writers Festival.
+Here’s why you should attend this writers festival as well as some tips on the best things to do in San Miguel de Allende while you’re there:

 1. Mix and Mingle at the San Miguel Writers Conference and Festival